 Unique Contact Information: Youth in foster care have critical additional adults in their lives that other students typically do not have.
 There is typically not space on a normal demographics page to include these additional people and their contact information.
 However, the district is still responsible for working with these individuals.
 For example, some youth in foster care have a caregiver who is different than the person who holds their education decision-making rights.
 Which person goes into the 'parent' section?
 Where does the other person go?
-The Network recommends creating additional fields on the demographics page or adding additional demographic information on a page specific to youth in foster care to include the contact information for the following people, including name, address, phone number, and email address: Caregiver, education rights holder, 🕂 social worker and social worker supervisor, probation officer, attorney representing youth in child welfare system, attorney representing youth in juvenile justice system, and Court Appointed Special Advocate.
-The Network recommends adding in a final field that staff can self-generate as needed for additional people supporting a specific youth (e.g., Independent Living Program Counselor). 🛞
+There are also individuals that must be contacted in the event of school discipline for youth in foster care that other youth might not have, including the child's attorney and social worker.
+The Network recommends creating additional fields on the demographics page or adding additional demographic information on a page specific to youth in foster care to include the contact information for the following people, including name, address, phone number, and email address: A caregiver, education rights holder, worker and social worker supervisor, probation officer, attorney representing youth in child welfare system, attorney representing youth in juvenile justice system, and Court Appointed Special Advocate.
+The Network recommends adding in a final field that staff can selfgenerate as needed for additional people supporting a specific youth (e.g., Independent Living Program Counselor).